Fail Better: Break the Sound Barrier

 Here’s to the Ukrainian people who know democracy is worth being fire-bombed Every.
 Single.
 Day.

-It is coming to pass that authoritarians/oligarchs are owning all of America much like they once “owned the libs,” who have spent far too much time jousting at the outrage windmill.
+It is coming to pass that authoritarians/oligarchs are owning all of America much like they once “owned the libs” who have spent far too much time jousting at the outrage windmill.
 Witness the recent symbolic vote in the United States Senate to codify abortion.
 What do you get when you own the outrage?
 I’m old enough to remember when Don Quixote was required reading.

 There is no majority of Americans, in any poll, that agrees with the soon to be rendered Supreme Court opinion regarding Roe v.
 Wade but will the American people storm the 2022 primary season demanding to know every single representative’s stand on women having the right to make their own decisions about their bodies?
 It’s a yes or no question, needing no muddled meandering.
 It’s not a Left or Right answer, just a yea or nay on a human right.